 For snowboarding, it requires a lot of falling down and picking yourself up every few minutes which will take couple of days before you master it.
 For most people, after a couple of days it clicks and you just get the hang of it.
 I intend to go back to Georgia one day to spend atleast 7 to 10 days to learn the sport and perfect my landing.

-Apart from ski tourism, the mountains in Georgia like Svaneti is also a paradise for mountain climbers.
+Apart from ski tourism and among other things to do in Georgia, the mountains in Georgia like Svaneti is also a paradise for mountain climbers.
 Mount Usha, a magical jagged four-headed peak on Svaneti’s Caucasus Mountain is located at an altitude of 4,700m above sea level.
 Many experienced mountain-climbers have died on its steep slopes.

 Beyond that, Georgia is gaining popularity and it is not long before people discover this fertile corner of the Caucasus.